5 different collars for shirts

 Button Down

 You probably recognize the button down.
-The collar is almost identical to the classic Kent collar, only it has buttons to tie down the collar points.
-I have spoken to shirt sellers and from what I understand, sales of this type of shirt have decreased in recent years.
-As it should be worn without a tie, it is made for leisurewear.
-I like the collar, but I notice the prints are often a bit old-fashioned.
-Think classic checks and neutral colors.
-I think it’s a pity.
+The collar is almost identical to the classic Kent collar, but it has buttons to hold the collar points in place.
+From what I’ve heard from shirt sellers, sales of this type of shirt have decreased in recent years.

 Button Under